HDD vs SSD: Which is best for gaming?

 Well, applications like your browser or favorite chat program will open just about instantly with an SSD, provided the rest of your system can keep up.
 The sheer responsiveness of an SSD versus an HDD makes it one of the best upgrades you can add to a PC- the difference is immediate and noticeable, and can even help revive old PCs that were held back by dying hard drives.

-Most importantly for gamers, load times will significantly shorten.
-Getting matched into a new game of Overwatch, for instance, can take up to a minute on older, slower hard drives.
-On an SSD, this happens in a span of seconds, and will allow you to, say, instalock Genji before anyone else does.
+Most importantly, for gamers, load times will significantly shorten.
+Getting matched into a new game of Fortnite, for instance, can take up to a minute on older, slower hard drives.
+On an SSD, this happens in a matter of seconds.

 In terms of performance, an SSD completely thrashes a hard drive.
 It’s not even a contest.